-- 4 They're more interested in in like them.

-- 5 I can't stand ifferent.

-- 6 They enjoy in the same clothes.

-- 4> Copy the table in your notebook.
+- 4 They're more interested in looking like them. - 5 I can't stand being different. - 6 They enjoy wearing the same clothes. - 4) Copy the table in your notebook.
 Then complete it with the verbs below.

-afford finish advise miss promise prevent from practise agree invite offer fancy imagine refuse manage get tired of warn ask persuade verb + -ing $\backslash \bigtriangledown$ verb + to + infinitive A C An
+afford finish advise miss promise prevent from practise agree invite offer fancy imagine refuse manage get tired of warn ask persuade